This QuickStart will discuss and demonstrate how to leverage the very popular API platform called Postman with Sigma's REST API.

 Next we will need to get the link (URL) to the latest Sigma API.
 Open another browser tab.

-Click the button View OpenAPI Spec (New Tab1):
+Click the button Download the Sigma OpenAPI Definitions:

 When done, it API will appear as a new Collection.
 It may be helpful to rename the collection if you have more than one copy.